yazinsai/woocommerce/readme.txt

 Use PHP v5.4 or later.

 == Changelog ==

+= 0.0.9 =
+- Fix readme markdown syntax errors (and send the dev back to markdown-school)

 = 0.0.8 =
 - Fix a broken link in the plugin description page